 You Are Not Given Paid Sick Time

 Starting in 2015, if an employee works 30 hours or more within a year since the start of employment, they are entitled to a minimum of one hour paid sick time.
-The state’s new sick leave law takes effect January 1, 2015.
+The state’s new sick leave law takes effect on January 1, 2015.
 However, the right to accrue and take sick leave under this law does not take effect until July 1, 2015.
 If you are being denied this right, you should contact a labor law attorney.
 Because this is a new law, many employers are not aware that they are required to pay for sick leave.

 If you believe your employer has violated the wage and hour laws, it is best to call and talk to an attorney about your rights.
 You don’t have to wait; as soon as you observe the violation you should talk to the labor law attorneys at Consumer Action Law Group.
 Their labor law lawyers will take the time to research your case and give you free legal advice today.
 Call (818) 254-8413 and talk to the labor law lawyers at Consumer Action Law Group today.
 They offer free legal advice.